mike-battaglia/dto-homework/toe/presentation/ch31p.md

----

-**Slide Title:** Navigating the Mind: Philosophy and Psychology in the Abhidharma
+# Navigating the Mind: Philosophy and Psychology in the Abhidharma

----

 ### **Buddhism Beyond Labels**